AlternativeFFFF/Alt-F4/submissions/no-belts/main.md

 | Ryzen 7 2700, 16GB RAM, RTX 3080 (UHD res) | 35                        | 40-50                         |
 | Ryzen 5 3600, 32gb ram @ 3000mhz, GTX 1070 | 20                        | 40-50                         |
 | (Laptop) i7-5700, 8GB RAM, integrated      | 19                        | 27                            |

+I wish you, who might want to try the mod out, best of luck!
+If you happen to create something amazing (as the community just won't stop doing), reach out to me on Discord, prefferably through the [Alt-F4 discord](https://discord.gg/ceKebbY).
+I might want to feature you on my mod page!